DustinWatts/SQUiXL-DevOS/readme.md

 ## SQUiXL GPIO Table

-Below are lists of GPIO used on SQUiXL that iclude native ESP32-S3 IO, IO Expander IO and IOMUX IO.
+Below are lists of GPIO used on SQUiXL that include native ESP32-S3 IO, IO Expander IO and IOMUX IO.

 I've also included the IO used for the ESP32-S3 RGB LCD Peripheral that drives the screen, and these IO *SHOULD NOT BE TOUCHED* or the screen will not oppperate.